MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-performance.md

 If the Event Hub has high traffic and high throughput is expected, the aggregated cost of continuously calling the users' callback hinders performance of `EventProcessorClient`.
 In this case, users should use `processEventBatch`.

-For each partition, the users' callback is invoked one at a time, so high processing time in the callback hinders performance as the `EventProcessorClient` does not continue to push more events downstream nor request more `EventData` from Event Hubs service.
+For each partition, the users' callback is invoked one at a time, so high processing time in the callback hinders performance as the `EventProcessorClient` doesn't continue to push more events downstream nor request more `EventData` from Event Hubs service.

 ## Costs of checkpointing